Finding Potential Contact Persons¶

 Use / Purpose

 Given the Infected Guest’s Check-In History (obtained in part 1 above the Luca Server determines all Venue Owners whose venues have been visited by this Guest.
 Each of them is contacted using the Venue Information provided during Venue Registration and asked to reveal the encrypted contact data references of potential contact persons (Traced Guests).

 When a Venue Owner has been contacted to assist in contact tracing they use the respective functionality in the Venue Owner Frontend.
 The Venue Owner Frontend proceeds to download all Check-Ins registered for this venue that coincide with the visit of the Infected Guest from the Luca Server.
 For each of these Check-Ins both the outer encryption layer on the contact data reference and the Additional Data are decrypted using the private key of this venue’s venue keypair.
-Note that, after the decryption, the contact data reference is still encrypted with they daily keypair and thus only accessible to the Health Department (see Check-In via Mobile Phone App).
+Note that, after the decryption, the contact data reference is still encrypted with they daily keypair and thus only accessible to the Health Department (see Check-In via Scanner or Operator App).

 After decrypting the contact data references the Health Department possesses each Traced Guest’s user ID and data secret.
 It fetches the Guests’ encrypted guest data from the Luca Server using the user ID and decrypts it using the data encryption key (derived from the data secret) to obtain the Contact Data and the data authentication key.
 The latter is used to verify the authenticity of both the Check-In and the contact data reference.
 The Contact Data can now be used to contact the Traced Guest and inform them that they are at risk of being infected.